Chart Color Schemes

 Manor Lakes features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 88.9% of all households, including 58.3% couples with children, 18.2% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 11.1%, with lone person households at 8.8% and group households making up 2.4% of the total.
-The median household size is 3.3 people, larger than the Greater Melbourne average of 2.6.
+Family households account for 88.9% of all households, including 58.3% couples with children, 18.2% couples without children, and 11.3% single parent families.
+Non-family households constitute the remaining 11.1%, with lone person households at 8.8% and group households comprising 2.4%.
+The median household size is 3.3 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households